Supercritical CO2 Extractor

 Ethanol extraction requires a significant amount of ethanol to be used per pound of hemp.
 In fact, about 1 to 1.5 gallons of ethanol must be used per pound of dry hemp in order to extract.
 Hemp is a very absorbent biomass material and the ethanol must fully saturate the hemp plant before any extraction can take place.
 For this reason a large volume of ethanol is needed to extract cbd from hemp.

 The key cost driver or ethanol extraction is recovery of that solvent from the biomass.
 Even though many ethanol extraction equipment companies provide centrifuges and or presses to eliminate the amount of ethanol left over in the biomass, The best equipment will provide only a 90 to 95% recovery of the ethanol.
-This 5 to 10% loss in ethanol is a huge cost driver for ethanol extraction.
+This 5 to 10% loss in ethanol is a huge cost driver for extracting ethanol.

 For example, suppose you wanted to process 1000 lb of hemp.
 You would need 1000 gallons of ethanol to start out at a cost of $16-33 per gallon for food grade ethanol for a total cost of $16,000 to $33,000.
 If you recovered 90% of the ethanol the ethanol loss would be $1,600 – $3,300 per 1000 lbs.
 Furthermore if you process 1000 pounds per day, this would be your daily loss.